Field Notes

 How We Used Preview Labs to Design This Site

-Almost nothing here went straight to a single answer.
-Each piece started as a set of options in a preview lab, because when a tool hands you ten finished-looking versions in a minute, the work is no longer making one, it is choosing the right one.
+We built almost nothing here by going straight to a single answer.
+For each piece we laid out a set of options in a preview lab first, because when a tool can produce ten finished-looking versions in a minute, the work is no longer making one, it is choosing the right one.

 Strategy Used to Be a Document.
 Now It's a Discipline.

-In late 2023, a single ChatGPT update turned a whole cohort of startups' only differentiator into a checkbox.
+In late 2023, OpenAI shipped one ChatGPT update that turned a whole cohort of startups' only differentiator into a checkbox.
 This is what strategy has to become when the ground can move on the platform's schedule, not yours.

 Why We Replaced Our Clever Navigation With a Plain One